HusPhil/The_Gate_R/README.md

 - 📁 **Save and Load Game Data (Connected to the game database):** Keep your progress secured and accessible through the game's connected database, allowing you to resume your adventure seamlessly.

-- 📊 **View Comprehensive Game Statistics:** Get a detailed overview of your gaming journey with comprehensive statistics.
-Track your progress, achievements, and more.
+- 📊 **View Comprehensive Game Statistics:** Get an overview of the Game's Leaderboards.

-- 🎒 **Inventory System:** Manage and organize your items efficiently with an intuitive inventory system.
+- 🎒 **Inventory System:** View your items efficiently with an intuitive inventory system.
 Collect, store, and use items strategically throughout your adventure.

-- 💱 **Interactive Trading Mechanisms:** Engage in interactive trade with NPCs, exchanging items or resources for valuable assets needed for your quest.
+- 💱 **Interactive Trading Mechanisms:** Engage in interactive trade with NPCs and buy items for your quest.

 - 💬 **Intuitive Dialogue System:** Interact with diverse NPCs through an intuitive dialogue system, uncovering stories, quests, and useful information to progress in the game.

-- ⚔️ **Engaging Monster Combat System:** Dive into thrilling combat encounters with monsters, using your skills and strategy to overcome challenges.
+- ⚔️ **Engaging Monster Combat System:** Dive into thrilling combat encounters with monsters.

 - 🗺️ **Seamless Map Loading System:** Navigate through the game world seamlessly, exploring different locations with ease.

 - 🎮 **Event Handling:** Experience immersive events that drive the storyline, creating an engaging and dynamic gameplay experience.

-- 🔔 **Message Notification System:** Stay informed about critical updates, quests, or in-game events with a notification system designed for user convenience.
+- 🔔 **Message Notification System:** Messages that pop up about what the player is currently up to.

 - 🖥️ **Full-Screen Mode Compatibility:** Enjoy an immersive gaming experience with compatibility for full-screen mode.